By OpenAI ChatGPT

 (AI) Apple co-founder who reshaped design, tech, and human-device relationships.

-This is an imagined version of Steve Jobs.
+🤖 This is an automated version of Steve Jobs.

 Jobs often described Apple as existing at the intersection of 'technology and liberal arts.'
 Art, for him, was inseparable from technology and essential to great products.